fbpx

 Explore Triglav National Park in SloveniaShorts or pants?

 Why not have both?
 We love those zip-off hiking pants—shorts and pants in one.
 That way, if the day starts off on the chilly side, but you warm up later while hiking up to a pass, you can easily convert your clothing.
 There are shirts with zip-off sleeves, as well.
 These are nifty articles to pack particularly if you are extending your trip in a different climate.
-These are also convenient for trips in Asia where you will be visiting temples and need to have your legs and shoulders covered.
+These are also convenient for Asia tours where you will be visiting temples and need to have your legs and shoulders covered.
 Zip on for the temples, zip off for the hikes!

 What do I pack for multiple climates?